Job Search Strategies 2026: 8-Week Plan, Resume, LinkedIn & Follow-Ups

 AI Resume Optimization

-Tools like OphyAI’s Resume Builder analyze job descriptions and optimize your resume for ATS compatibility and keyword matching.
-What used to take hours of manual tailoring now takes minutes.
+Tools like OphyAI’s Resume Builder help analyze job descriptions and optimize your resume for ATS compatibility and keyword matching.
+What used to take hours of manual tailoring can become a faster, repeatable process.

 AI Interview Preparation

-OphyAI’s Interview Copilot is a game-changer.
-During your actual interview, it listens to questions and displays answer frameworks, relevant achievements from your resume, and talking points on your screen.
-You still do the talking, but you have a strategic advantage.
+OphyAI’s Interview Copilot helps during live interviews by keeping answer frameworks, relevant achievements from your resume, and talking points accessible.
+You still do the talking, but you are less likely to lose structure under pressure.

 AI Application Management